fakruddinbabadudekula/ChatBot/README.md

 ## 🗑️ Clearing Vectorstores & History

-The UI provides delete controls for: ✅ Chat history\
+The UI provides delete controls for:
-✅ Vectorstore folder\
-✅ Entries in JSON files & SQLite DB
+✅ Chat history which automatically deletes the associated resources and tools

 Handled automatically through functions in `frontend.py`.